FrancisBanville/ms_interpreting_probabilities/README.md

-Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review, fieldwork, and predictive models (e.g., the metaweb of Canadian mammals inferred by @Strydom2022Food).
+Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review, fieldwork, and predictive models (e.g., the metaweb of trophic interactions between Canadian mammals inferred by @Strydom2022Food).
 Every pair of taxa that have confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P_{M}(i \rightarrow j) = 1$) since we know that they *can* interact.
 This is usually not the case in local probabilistic networks, in which